Skip to content

 smoke-haze-the-rockies(1)

-Air quality advisory for the southeast.
+Air quality warning lifted for the southeast.

 "Air quality and visibility due to wildfire smoke can fluctuate over short distances and can vary considerably from hour to hour," the warning states.